MnO2/logq/README.md

 ## Roadmap

 * More supported functions
+* time_bucket with arbitrary interval (begin from epoch)
 * Window Function
 * Implementing approximate_percentile_disc with t-digest algorithm when the input is large.
+* Streaming mode to work with `tail -f`
+* Customizable Reader, to follow GoAccess's style
+* More supported log format